reportportal/example-custom-analyzer/README.md

 ### Configuring service for Consul

-For correct interaction with ReportPortal the analyzer must have several required tags in it's consul service configuration.
+For correct interaction with Report Portal the analyzer must have several required tags in it's consul service configuration.

 * `analyzer=custom`